Rishit-Ranjan/Online_Fuel_Delivery/README.md

 ## 🧪 Simulation Logic
 This app uses a built-in **Role Switcher** at the bottom of the screen.
 You can instantly toggle between **User**, **Admin**, and **Driver** modes to test the end-to-end delivery lifecycle without logging out.

----
-*Developed as a demonstration of a scalable, interactive Android architecture.*